 What you'll need

 - Orzo: This is a type of pasta that is shaped like a large grain of rice.
 It can be found in the pasta aisle at most grocery stores.
-Orzo cooks at a 1:2 ratio, so 1 cup of orzo will need 2 cups of liquid.
 Just like with risotto, the starches in orzo make this dish naturally creamy without adding any cream or cheese.

-- Mushrooms: Baby bella are my go-to due to their rich flavor, but white mushrooms also work.
-If you don't want big pieces of mushrooms in your orzo you can finely chop them up instead of roughly chopping.
+- Mushrooms: Baby bella is my go-to due to its rich flavor, but white mushrooms or less common varieties of mushrooms also work.
+If you don't want big pieces of mushrooms in your orzo you can finely chop them up instead of roughly chopping them.

-- Shallots: Substitute with white or yellow onion as needed.
+- Shallots: Shallots are like a milder version of onion.
+You can substitute with white or yellow onion as needed.

-- Pesto: While homemade pesto (like my avocado pesto, which is super popular!) is delicious, we're using jarred store-bought pesto in this recipe to cut down on time.
+- Pesto: While homemade pesto (like my avocado pesto, which is super popular!) is delicious, we're using jarred store-bought pesto in this recipe to cut down on prep time.
+Either option works, but remember that pesto is the backbone of the dish so choose one that you enjoy.

 Step by step instructions

-- Heat a medium pot over medium-high heat.
-Once hot, drizzle in 1 tablespoon olive oil.
-Add the shallots, mushrooms and ¼ teaspoon salt.
+- Heat a medium pot or skillet over medium heat.
+Drizzle in 1 tablespoon olive oil.
+Once hot, add the shallots, mushrooms and salt.
 Cook until mushrooms are softened, about 8-10 minutes.

 - Drizzle in a small amount of vegetable broth to deglaze the pot and remove any stuck-on bits of orzo.
 Add remaining vegetable broth.

-- Bring to a boil over high heat.
-Once boiling, reduce to a simmer over medium-low and cover.
-Cook until orzo is cooked through, about 10 minutes.
+- Bring to a rapid simmer over high heat.
+Reduce to a simmer over medium-low and cover.
+Cook until the orzo is cooked through, about 10 minutes.
+Stir the orzo every few minutes to help it cook evenly.

-- Once the orzo is cooked through (it should be al dente like pasta), remove the lid and stir in remaining ingredients: pesto, chickpeas, spinach and capers.
+- Once the orzo is cooked through to al dente, remove the lid and stir in the remaining ingredients: pesto, chickpeas, spinach and capers.
 Serve topped with freshly ground black pepper and additional capers if desired.
 Enjoy!

 - Serving: Serve mushroom orzo with plenty of freshly ground black pepper and red pepper flakes to each serving.
-You can also add extra capers to taste.
+You can also add extra capers to taste and freshly shredded Parmesan cheese.

 - Protein: You can mix in Italian-style veggie sausage or baked tofu for extra protein.

-Keep refrigerated in a closed container for 3-4 days.
-Reheat on the stove over medium-low heat with a splash of vegetable broth or heat in the microwave.
+Leftovers: Best within 3-4 days.
+Let cool to room temperature before refrigerating in a closed container.
+Reheat on the stove over medium-low heat with a splash of vegetable broth or reheat in the microwave.

 Did you try this recipe?
 You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
 I always appreciate your feedback!
 You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!